coop152/obsidian-vaults/Year 3/Third Year Project/Christmas Holiday + Week 29-1-24.md

 - Now it compiled but it was doing the same blank-box thing that happened on windows when that first began compiling.
 I already knew at this point that it was because it couldnt find startup.tcl.
 I started by modifying main.c: on linux the makefile passes the location of the tcl files as ICALLIBDIR, so on windows i just defined this as `./tcl` beside the executable.
 - This kind of worked and allowed startup.tcl to be found on Linux, but I forgot that i had moved all of the other tcl files into a `tcl` folder for the sake of organisation.
 Looking in ICALLIBDIR, all of the tcl files apart from startup.tcl had been put into a `tcl` subfolder, preventing startup.tcl from finding them.
 - To fix this I did some (very annoying) modifications to the Makefile which make it move the files from the subfolder into the expected location.
 - I also had to modify startup.tcl itself.
 Previously on Linux, the makefile used `sed` to insert ICALLIBDIR into startup.tcl so it could find the libraries.
 I removed this on windows and hardcoded the library path as `./tcl` since the windows build tools couldn't do this substitution.
-In order to have both of these behaviours working at once, I implemented this cursed little piece of code:
+In order to have both of these behaviours working at once, I wrote this cursed little piece of code:
 ```tcl
 # set library path for both platforms
 global tcl_platform